kmgb/kmgb.github.io/content/posts/projectile-prediction.md

 author: Kevin Brennan
 title: Projectile Prediction
 date: 2022-10-16
 summary: The math behind projectile prediction.
-Using initial conditions to determine launch angle.
+Using initial conditions to determine the launch angle for interception.

 math: true

+aliases:
+- "/projectile"
+- "/blog/projectile-prediction"
 ---

 This article tackles the problem of projectile prediction, as in, where one should aim a projectile if they